.COM vs .ORG vs .NET vs .CO vs .IO: Which Top Level Domain is Better? (A Guide)

 .com vs. .io

-The uses of .com and .io domain names vary.
-The .com name is very common and is mostly associated with business sites, while .io has become more popular among new startups and tech groups.
+The .com and .io domain names have different uses.
+The .com name is very common and is mostly associated with business sites, while .io has become more popular with new startups and tech groups.
 Many software manufacturers, tech companies, and input/output related companies use .io for their websites.
-When choosing between these two names, you should pay attention to your business type and the people you want to reach.
+When choosing between these two names, you should consider the type of business you have and the people you want to reach.

 How to Choose Your Domain Name and Build Your Website